danielscarvalho/danielscarvalho/README.md

 I love teaching programming for those wanting to pursue an IT career, developing AI, WEB, or mobile apps, and doing data analysis at notebook GUI.

-I'm from Brazil, São Paulo ☔, fluent in Portuguese, English, and Spanish.
+I'm from Brazil, São Paulo ☔, talk in Portuguese, English, and Spanish.
 I am a husband and father, I love to swim 🏊, and play LEGO or video games 👾 with my girls 👩🏾‍🤝‍👩🏼!

 Preferred tools: Wolfram Language, Linux (Bash), Java, Python, SQL, JavaScript, HTML, CSS, C, C++, Full-Strack, Data Science, Git + GitHub